Judge asked to OK evidence of Ahmaud Arbery's past troubles - WTMJ

 In state court this week, Walmsley scheduled hearings Wednesday and Thursday on several legal motions awaiting settlement ahead of the planned murder trial.

-Prosecutors have asked the judge to allow jurors to see text messages and social media posts they contend show a lack of “racial goodwill” by all three defendants.
+Prosecutors asked the judge to set aside until the trial a legal motion on whether jurors may see text messages and social media posts they contend show a lack of “racial goodwill” by all three defendants.
 They include a text message exchange from 2019 in which Travis McMichael twice uses a racist slur for Black people.

+Dunikoski told the judge Wednesday prosecutors only intend to use that evidence “if it becomes relevant” during the trial, and asked the judge to withhold hearing the issue until then if needed.

 Georgia Bureau of Investigation agent Richard Dial has testified Bryan told investigators Travis McMichael uttered a racist slur while standing over Arbery as he bled in the street.
 Jason Sheffield, an attorney for Travis McMichael, said his client denies making the remark.